qualiaMachine/ML_with_Amazon_SageMaker/episodes/Accessing-S3-via-SageMaker-notebooks.md

      - **Offline access**: Once downloaded, you can access the data without a persistent internet connection, which can be helpful for handling larger data transformations.
    - **Cons**:
      - **Storage costs**: Local storage on the instance may come with additional costs or limitations, especially if your instance type has constrained storage capacity.
-     - **Data management overhead**: You’ll need to manage local data copies and ensure that they are properly cleaned up to free resources once processing is complete.
+     - **Data management overhead**: You'll need to manage local data copies and ensure that they are properly cleaned up to free resources once processing is complete.

 ### Choosing between the two strategies
 If your workflow requires only a single read of the dataset for processing, reading directly into memory can be a quick and resource-efficient solution.
-However, for cases where you’ll perform extensive or iterative processing, downloading a local copy of the data will typically be more performant and may incur fewer request-related costs.
+However, for cases where you'll perform extensive or iterative processing, downloading a local copy of the data will typically be more performant and may incur fewer request-related costs.

 ## 1A.
 Read data from S3 into memory
 Our data is stored on an S3 bucket called 'titanic-dataset-test'.
 We can use the following code to read data directly from S3 into memory in the Jupyter notebook environment, without actually downloading a copy of train.csv as a local file.